An Urgent Need

 KSM’s water project was destroyed by landslides due to heavy rains.
 Now the task of restoration has begun.
 This drilling operation will provide water for seven schools, costing $12,000.
 Please donate as the Lord leads–$5, $10, $20, $100, $12,000.
 Thank you for your prayers and support.

 Dr. Elijah Korich, founder and CEO of Keiyo Soy Ministries (KSM) believes it requires empowering communities and assisting them in identifying and developing local resources.
 Ascertaining sustainable development in rural Africa can only be achieved by engaging individual communities in the development of their local resources.

 Preservation of natural resources, water catchments, preservation of forests, planting of trees, food self-sufficiency, crop production, livestock development, water development and irrigation, public health clinics, education, and local capacity building are among the activities Keiyo Soy Ministries is striving to achieve in the next five years.
-Income generating development includes production of crops for local consumption and cash crops like coffee, fruits for local markets, and eventually the exporting of these products will provide communities with foreign currency.
+Income-generating development includes the production of crops for local consumption and cash crops like coffee, fruits for local markets, and eventually, the exporting of these products will provide communities with foreign currency.

 Dr. Elijah Korich, Founder and CEO of Keiyo Soy Ministries